inside.ewu.edu

 Pre-requisites: POLI 100.

-The course examines the fundamental concepts, approaches and leading theories of policy analysis.
-From a linear conception of policymaking to a more complex understanding of policy, this course provides both critical and practical understanding of public policy issues, including those in the realm of social welfare, health, energy, environment, food and agriculture, and national and global security.
-The course content encompasses the development, formulation, implementation and evaluation of policy.
-While dealing with substantive sectors and institutional aspects of public policy analysis the course also includes consideration of the complex interplay of power, knowledge and agency in the making of policy.
+Examines the fundamental concepts, approaches, and leading theories of policy analysis.
+From a linear conception of policymaking to a more complex understanding of policy, this course provides both a critical and practical understanding of public policy issues, including those in the realm of social welfare, health, energy, environment, food and agriculture, and national and global security.
+The course content encompasses the development, formulation, implementation, and evaluation of policy.

 POLI 335.
 U.S. CONGRESS.
 5 Credits.